Find Affordable College Courses

 Long Island City, NY

-You’ll join some of the best and brightest minds around you if you attend LaGuardia Community College.
-The school came in at #2 on this year’s Best Value Mechanic & Repair Technologies Associate Degree Schools in New York list.
+You’ll be in good company if you decide to attend LaGuardia Community College.
+It ranked #2 on our 2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in New York list.
 LaGuardia is a fairly large public school located in the city of Long Island City.

 In-state tuition fees for undergraduate students at LaGuardia are $5,218 per year.